Eckii24/codecompanion-filewise.nvim/docs/project-description.md

 ## Technical Notes

 - The extension caches the mapping between globs and custom instruction files in memory for performance.
-- If no YAML parser is available, the extension notifies the user and skips conditional custom instructions.
+- The extension includes a lightweight YAML parser optimized for frontmatter parsing.
 - The extension is designed to be robust and extensible, following CodeCompanion's extension guidelines.

 ## Goals